tmikeschu/career-development-curriculum/module_three/professional_storytelling.md

 * **2nd paragraph:** Your skills that are applicable to the job post.
 Also, highlight any additional skills that you think the reader should know about
 * **3rd paragraph:** How you’re going to apply your background and skills to make great experiences for the company's users/customers

+Check out these examples to see how professional stories can be told through a cover letter:

 * [Tommasina Miller Example](
 * [Jason Zimdars Example](http://thinkcage.com/svn/)